 AHG Guide to Getting an Herbal Education

 Herbal medicine is an emerging field offering many professional opportunities.
 The challenge for prospective students is to choose the herbal education programs best suited to their personal needs and professional goals.
 This pamphlet attempts to answer some of the most common questions asked of the AHG regarding "How to get an herbal education."
-It puts these answers directly in the context of obtaining an education that prepares one for AHG Professional Membership, answering another question we commonly receive, "Which herbal educational programs are approved by the AHG?"
+It puts these answers directly in the context of obtaining an education that prepares one for AHG Registered Herbalist, answering another question we commonly receive, "Which herbal educational programs are approved by the AHG?"

 How do I choose an herb program?